Agriculture

 शेयर करना

-Rainwater harvesting is the method of collection and storage of rainwater in a tank over the surface or under the surface, prior to it being wasted as runoff.
-We will discuss different aspect of rainwater harvesting.
+Rainwater harvesting is the process of collection and storage of rainwater in a tank over the surface or under the surface before it gets wasted as runoff.
+Various methods of rainwater harvesting are practised in India.
+This blog contains all the information regarding rainwater harvesting, such as its importance, benefits, types, challenges, future potentials, and many others.

 Table of Contents